ministryofjustice/manage-recalls-ui/pact/README.md

 ## Running PACTs in IntelliJ

 The pact tests in this project are run by `jest`.
-Specific config to make them executable within Idea is TBD.
+They can be executed locally by Jest, e.g. from an IDE run-config, given only that the required specific config file is specified: `pact/jest.pact.config.js`.

 ## Deleting pacts